acorn-io/docs/docs/100-reference/60-authoring/03-acornfile.md

 ### memory

 `memory` allows you to specify how much memory the container should run with.
 It can be abbreviated to `mem`.
-If left unspecified, it will be defaulted to the installation default (see the [reference documentation for memory](06-compute-resources.md#memory) for more information).
+If left unspecified, it will be defaulted to the compute class default.
+See [Acorn sizing](production/acorn-sizing) for more info.
+This should only be set in the Acornfile if there is a minimum memory requirement for the container to run.

 ```acorn
 containers: {